savanna-project/devstack/README.md

     (...change to permissive...)
     yum -y install nodejs
     systemctl restart httpd.service

+Enable KVM:

+    sudo modprobe kvm_intel
+    (...or...)
+    sudo modprobe kvm_amd

 Also, you may have problems with DHCP.
 You should update dnsmasq.

     yum update --enablerepo=updates-testing dnsmasq-VERSION.fcXX

-For fedora 18:
+For example (fedora 18):

     yum update --enablerepo=updates-testing dnsmasq-2.65-7.fc18

-If you see error 500, try to reinstall savanna-dashboard:

-    sudo python $savanna-dashboard-folder/setyp.py install

-Enable KVM:

-    sudo modprobe kvm_intel
-    (...or...)
-    sudo modprobe kvm_amd